mperignon/2016-02-04-Flagstaff/lessons/sqlite/10-prog.md

 but the concepts are the same.

-Here's a short Python program that selects latitudes and longitudes from an SQLite database stored in a file called `survey.db`:
+Here's a short Python program that selects latitudes and longitudes from an SQLite database stored in the file called `survey.db`:

 ~~~ {.python}
 import sqlite3